Orioles know they'll have to pick up pace on road to reach playoff destination

 "It's hard to say," Trumbo said.
 "I guess we've had a few rough road trips.
 But it seems like it's part of the grind of the regular season.
 This recent trip obviously hasn't started out our way, but I don't think it's something that most guys are even aware."

 Several players believe it comes down to just not playing well overall.
-Despite being out of the lineup since Wednesday, which spanned a loss at the Washington Nationals and the sweep in the Bronx, third baseman Manny Machado said the Orioles have been playing "bad baseball."
+Despite being out of the lineup since Wednesday — missing a loss at the Washington Nationals and the sweep in the Bronx — third baseman Manny Machado said the Orioles have been playing "bad baseball."

 Another man left on the sidelines in their recent swoon, closer Brad Brach, agreed.